 Torske Klubben Fellowship for Minnesota Residents

 This fellowship award has been established to support outstanding students currently enrolled in the Graduate School in any field, who are Minnesota residents.
 Applicants must have outstanding academic achievement, excellent leadership potential, and an interest in or connection with Norway.
-The stipend is $10,000 for the academic year 2004-05, plus full tuition.
+Awardees receive a stipend for the academic year plus tuition.
 Recipients may supplement the stipend with funds in any amount from any source.
 Sponsored by the Torske Klubben of Minneapolis.

 U.S. Environmental Protection Agency Science to Achieve Results Program

 The U.S. Environmental Protection Agency (EPA), as part of its Science to Achieve Results (STAR) program, is offering graduate fellowships for master's and doctoral level students in environmentally related fields of study.
 Citizenship: unrestricted.
 INQUIRIES: Virginia Broadway 202/564-6923, firstname.lastname@example.org

 United Negro College Fund

 UNCF awards scholarships to undergraduate and graduate students attending UNCF member schools and other schools across the country.
 UNCF also supports faculty members through grants for research and dissertation completion.